-To find out why we need to take a look at the online title loan process as well as what it means to have a check engine light on.
-The reasons can vary quite a bit from something very minor to a more serious potential repair.
+We need to take a look at what it means to have a check engine light on.
+The reasons can vary significantly.
+All vehicles equipped with OBD-II, or On Board Diagnostics II, have a check engine light.

 Online Title Loan Process

-The online title loan process often includes an inspection or appraisal; be it an in person inspection or a virtual one.
-Even for the virtual one the lender requires pictures of the odometer, which, in most cases, shows whether or not the check engine light is on.
+Now that we know what the check engine light means, we need to take a look at the online title loan process to see if we can get a title loan with the check engine light on.
+This process often includes an inspection or appraisal; be it an in person inspection or virtual.
+The virtual appraisal requires pictures of the odometer, which, in most cases, will show whether or not the check engine light is on.

 The process starts with an online application, an appraisal of the vehicle to determine the max loan amount, and completing the loan funding.
 The portion of the process we need to look at to determine how to get a title loan with the check engine light on is the vehicle inspection or appraisal.